mat-docs/mtap-docs/IdentityService/2019.1/README.md

 Identity Service implements OpenID Connect and provides authentication services for Telemetry Analytics API and other services in MTAP.
 Identity Service provides following services.

-- Provides a RESTful API to manage TAPI users and clients;
+- Provides a RESTful API to manage TAP API users and clients;
-- Facilitate OAuth2.0 flows to authorize access to TAPI resources.
+- Facilitate OAuth2.0 flows to authorize access to TAP API resources.